yar3333/nanofl-site-content/docs/articles/combine_shapes_2/index.md

 The final steps
 ---------------

-In the framework of an article we will not consider in detail remaining points of an image join search algorithm:
+In this article we will not consider in detail remaining steps of the images union algorithm:

 * removal of all the edges of an original image which entirely lies inside filled areas of the top image;
 * deletion from an bottom image all polygons of availability in an top image without consideration of color;